5 things to know about antifa

 4. A popular antifa tactic is the ‘black bloc.’

-The tactic is common among antifa and was also widespread during the G-20 protests earlier this year.
+The tactic is common among antifa and was also widespread during the G-20 protests in 2017.
 One of the most well-known cases of its use prior to the Trump era was during the 1999 WTO protests in Seattle.